fenning-research-group/PASCAL/build_instructions/spin_coater/readme.md

 - odrv0.config.enable_brake_resistor = True
 - odrv0.config.brake_resistance = 2

-6. Motor PID Gains (adjust to 0 if the motor vibrates or spins after calibration)
+6. Motor PID Gains (adjust to 0 if the motor vibrates or spins after calibration, but start by raising P and V value from 0 if rpm control fails after calibration)

 | Motor                    | Position | Velocity  | Integrator
 |--------------------------|-------|---------------|-------------------------------------------------------------------------------------------------|